The Next Generation (TNG) Season 7 Guest Reviews

 Where it falls apart is the Pegasus's technology - a cloaking device that can also make vehicles move through solid matter.
 Not only can you become invisible by a technology never well explained, but now its also possible to go through walls!
 This is utter, utter rubbish - might as well class the Enterprise as a Ghost!
 The merged Pegasus is also utterly stupid - I mean where does the rest of its hull go?
 Such an effect would cause some sort of reaction, not just become rock!
 This is lazy technology with no consequence.
 It is this rubbish over the top, ridiculous idea that ruins to me a good story.

 Then again it was done by Moore Ron.
 Shame.

-Remarkable scene 1: The Enterprise inside the Asteroid.
+- Remarkable scene: The Enterprise inside the Asteroid.
 Floodlights galore.

-Remarkable fact 2: Alas this episode would be part of the ENT finale attrocity "These Are The Voyages"
+- Alas this episode would be part of the ENT finale atrocity "These Are The Voyages".

 Rating: 6 (Chris S)

 Oh good grief.
 It took me about 40 seconds to realise the hell I'd be in for while watching the opening teaser for this episode, needless to say the laughter 'masking' the groans set in quickly, so I made the excuse to do some chores before coming back to show.